-A huge factor in getting your travel stories published is the quality of your story idea.
+A huge factor in selling story ideas and getting them published is the quality of your idea.
 While this may seem self-evident, finding an interesting story to pitch is a daunting task for novice freelance writers.

 It takes some experience to know what constitutes a viable travel story.
 And deciding whether a story idea is a dog or a shooting star is an important first step in the pitching process.